Hiring a DUI Attorney

 • Instructional Design: Creates educational programs that optimize learning.

-• Special Education Psychologist: Adapts educational practices for students with diverse learning needs as well as being able to detect learning conditions such as dyslexia and other neurodiverse learning behaviors.
+• Special Education Psychologist: Adapts educational practices for students with diverse learning needs and can detect learning conditions such as dyslexia that impact their work life as an adult.

 Statistic: Over 1 in 5 youth (ages 13-18), either currently or at some point during their life, have had a seriously debilitating mental illness.